puntorigen/ti_recover/README.md

 This returns true/false on the callback, indicating the given APK was made or not using Titanium.

 ### extract (onReadyCB).
-This does the extraction of assets and js sources into memory (passed to callback onReady(err, data)).
+This does the extraction of assets and js sources into memory.

 ### reconstruct (onReadyCB).  `in progress`
 This attempts to rebuild the source code from memory into a structure that can be opened as a Titanium Project.